 Precautions to Be Taken

 Certain precautions can be taken by pregnant women while waxing during pregnancy:

 - While using home kits, carefully handle the hot wax to prevent any instance of burning or scalding yourself, which can develop infection later.

 - It is sensible to check the hygiene and cleanliness of the salon before selecting it for waxing.

 - You may like to make sure that the spatula being used to spread wax is clean or unshared, the wax strips or wax is not reused among clients, and the technician is wearing gloves.

 - It is strongly recommended to perform a patch test on a small part of the skin to assess for possible reaction or irritation.

 - Also, it is advisable to determine that the technician at the salon is a trained and an experienced person who can use the correct technique and choose a suitable wax for you.

 Will Waxing Be Painful?

 The fluctuating hormone levels during pregnancy may produce more hair which is not only thicker but also regrows faster.
-The ever-changing hormones may also lead to retaining of fluid in the body, causing swelling of legs, feet, face and hands.
+The ever-changing hormones may also lead to retaining of fluid in the body, causing swelling of legs, feet, face, and hands.
 This may make the skin extra sensitive and irritable.
 Therefore, some expecting women may experience more pain than usual while getting waxed when pregnant.
 But it varies from person to person as everyone has a different threshold for enduring pain.
 Moreover, when hair starts to regrow, because it was removed with force, it may cause painful breakouts and possible infection.
-It is always prudent to consult your doctor if doubt persists.
+So it is always prudent to consult a doctor if you have doubts.